 Most home sellers believe that Realtors are overpaid.
 My fee schedule proves it.
 My service and expertise make the decision easy.

-Luxury home sellers save the most (and are some of the worst victims of overpaying):
+Luxury home sellers save the most (and are some of the worst victims of overcharging):

 No Dual Agency Here

 If the buyer doesn’t have a Realtor, brokerage firms still charge you the buyer broker fee.
-Listing brokers “hog” the commission meant for the buyer broker.
+Listing brokers keep the commission meant for the buyer broker.
 I don’t do that.
 My fee stays the same.
 The savings are passed on to you.
-Because of this “hogging” practice, brokerage firms have a huge financial incentive to limit the marketing of your house to increase the chances of hogging both fees.
-Brokerage firms could not be more financially misaligned with their clients’ interests.
-“Office Exclusive” or “Private Listing Phase” listings (also known as pocket listings) are one example.
+Because of this Realtor “hogging” practice, brokerage firms have a huge financial incentive to limit the marketing of your house to increase the chances of hogging both fees.
+Brokerage firms could not be more financially misaligned with their clients’ interests and they get a double fee if they procure the buyer.
+“Office Exclusive” or “Private Listing Phase” listings (also known as pocket listings) are one example of a trap that severely impairs your market exposure and increases the chances the Realtor will receive a double fee.
 Another example is when firms intentionally don’t list your property on Zillow, Trulia, and Realtor.com.

 Note: I am an experienced real estate attorney and real estate broker and I know that I could easily charge the inflated rates that Realtors charge.
 However, I feel that the current fee structures utilized by brokers are unfair and artificially inflated by an unfair system that allows competitors to work together to keep those fees high.